DCgov/open-source-guidelines/getting_started.md

 ### Github 101

 [GitHub](https://github.com/) is a free web service built on top of the open source versioning tool Git.
-We've set up [DCgov](https://github.com/dcgov) as an organization on on Github where it will serve as home for DC Government projects.
+We have set up [DCgov](https://github.com/dcgov) as an organization on on Github to serve as the home for DC Government projects.

 Any DC government staff member or authorized contractor can (and is encouraged to) become a member by setting up a Github account and requesting access.

 A good getting started guide for Github is available [here](https://18f.gsa.gov/2015/03/03/how-to-use-github-and-the-terminal-a-guide/) and a hands on tutorial can be found [here](https://guides.github.com/activities/hello-world/).

-You can also set up an appointment for a training session with the Innovation team - [email us](mailto:opensource@dc.gov).
+You can also set up a training session with the Innovation team by [emailing us](mailto:opensource@dc.gov).

 ### Setting Up a GitHub Account

 Start out by [creating a free account](https://github.com/join) on GitHub.
 If you have used GitHub in the past and already have an account set up, there is no need to open a new one.
 Just use some common sense to ensure that your username and avatar are work-appropriate.
 If you are using a pre-existing GitHub you should also add your dc.gov email address to your profile.

 As an added layer of security, you may want to [enable two-factor authentication](https://github.com/settings/security), or 2FA.
 More information on 2FA is available [here](https://help.github.com/articles/about-two-factor-authentication/).